This post was originally sponsored by Annie’s, makers of bunny crackers and frozen pizza!

 On any given weeknight, I am working against the clock to get a healthy meal on the table during the span of a 25-minute block of television (sometimes I have only 12 minutes, but those nights are crazy!).
 I am a huge fan of two strategies to get the fresh fruits and veggies on our plates: raw and roasted.

-Roasted vegetables are some of my best friends
+Roasted vegetables are the best side dish ever

 I adore roasting vegetables because the technique is hands-off and delicious.
 I will often chop them before picking up my kids to streamline the dinner hour and eliminate the need to chase small people with a sharp knife.
 Veggie cutting can be done hours or even days in advance.

 Armed with little more than kosher salt and olive oil, I will pretty much roast any vegetable during my allocated showtime then taste-test a handful of them straight from the pan before they hit the table.
 My children are expected to take a “no thank you bite” of everything I make.
 If applicable, I will voraciously inhale the leftovers.